mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   plotly html files.

 - :ref:`ConvertTableToMatrixWorkspace <algm-ConvertTableToMatrixWorkspace>`
   had a bug where the table columns were in a reversed order in the dialogue's combo boxes.
   This is now fixed and the order is correct.

 - :ref:`ConvertUnits <algm-ConvertUnits>` will no longer corrupt an in place workspace if the algorithm fails.

-- :ref:`SetSample <algm-SetSample>`: Fixed a bug with interpreting the `Center` attribute for cylinders/annuli
+- :ref:`SetSample <algm-SetSample>`: fixed a bug with interpreting the `Center` attribute for cylinders/annuli

+- :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` had a bug in cases where the beam was larger than the sample, which lead to the attenuation factor being too high.
+This has been fixed.

 Deprecated